MarlzRana/google-dsc-intro-to-dev-ws/audienceScript.md

 - Then make sure to select verbose where appropriate

 ## Zsh Plugins

-### Motivation

-- There are further ways we can make our terminal even more useful and that is through
-  - Terminal command syntax highlighting (which helps highlight what valid commands are)
-  - Command auto-completion (which is as it sounds helps automatically complete commands for you based on command history)

-### Technical

 - Run <code>cd ~/.oh-my-zsh/plugins</code>
 - Run <code>git clone https://github.com/zsh-users/zsh-syntax-highlighting.git</code>